thiagojedi/thiagojedi.github.io/_posts/2018-02-13-typescript_when_its_bad.md

 The former means you don't need all the members of the object your function receives, only the ones it cares.
 Is like a static duck typing.
 The later means you can relax, write pure JavaScript and add type notation only where you feel it's needed.
-It's architect, Anders Hejlsberg, calls this concept ["progressive typing"][ts01].
+It's architect, Anders Hejlsberg, calls this concept ["gradual typing"][ts02].

 _Wait!
 If this static duck typing is so great, why it's optional?_